TestingYG/ProjectDumButt/readme.md

 Things to do:
 - Add Flight Club (Future)
-- Add commands to search for non-shoe items
+- Add commands to search for non-shoe items(working on it)
+- Split the code up (working on it)
+- add other commands(wokring on it)